Tjimbaa/mockjson/README.md

 ## How to run the app
 1. Either fork or downlaod the app and open the folder in the cli
-2. Install all dependencies using the `npm i` command
+2. Install all dependencies using the `npm install` command
 3. Start the webs server using the `npm run dev` command.
 The app will be served at http://localhost:3000/
 4. Go to http://localhost:3000/ and get started